altocodenl/tagaway/readme.md

 - (new tag) bug in upload.
 - when deleting tags, remove those ids from selected.
+- Search box height is incorrect.
+Must match to original design markup.
+When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
+It shouldn't do that.

 - Dedicated PROD server.
    - Provision.